Creamy refried black beans and chili spiced sweet potatoes make a delicious and filling meatless flauta.

-Flour Tortillas, Roasted Sweet Potatoes, Refried Black Beans, and some oil.
+Flour Tortillas, Roasted Sweet Potatoes, Refried Black Beans, and oil.

 Flour Tortillas- I prefer to use a thin fajita size flour tortillas for baked flautas since they crisp up well in the oven.
 Before you start assembling the flautas, warm your tortillas in the microwave to get them soft and pliable.

 Sweet Potato- Wash, peel, and dice 1 large sweet potato, or 2-3 small ones.
 Then add some oil, salt, chili powder, smoked paprika, garlic powder, and onion powder.
 Mix well to coat all the sweet potato pieces.

 Then place it on a sheet pan either sprayed with oil or lined with parchment paper, and bake at 375 degrees for 20 minutes, turning them over after 10 minutes.

 The potatoes should have a nice color to them and a little crispy.